-Different to traditional blood glucose measurement systems, systems for continuous glucose monitoring (CGM) measure glucose in interstitial fluid (ISF).
+Unlike traditional blood glucose measurement systems, systems for continuous glucose monitoring (CGM) measure glucose in interstitial fluid (ISF).

 The assumption is that glucose levels in blood and ISF are practically the same and that the information provided can be used interchangeably.

-Major outcome from this new Duke study on Digital Biomarkers for glucose
+A major outcome from this new Duke study on Digital Biomarkers for glucose